Charles Sink: Private residences

 Sink was commissioned to design private residences across the country.
-Sink designed every home he and his family lived in until he established his own residency in One Cheesman Place in the 1990s.
-Of particular note is Sink's infamous hyper-minimalist design dubbed "The Continuous Wall" by Italian architecture magazine "Domus".
+He designed every home he and his family lived in until he established his own residency in One Cheesman Place in the 1990s.
+Of particular note is Sink's infamous hyper-minimalist construction dubbed "The Continuous Wall" by Italian architecture magazine "Domus".
 Featuring virtually no exterior windows, the home served essentially as a fortress to an expansive courtyard in the center.

 Sink was recognized by The New York Times for his design of a prefabricated Aspen Ski house.
 Sink's design embraced the extreme environment in which the construction found itself in.
 Sink opted to "mold" the home to the environment, rather than bulldoze and clearcut the hillside.
 Adjusted for inflation, the home cost $112,909.98, or $10,800 in 1964.

 Later career: 1980s and onwards

 Sink remained a prominent architect in the Denver Metro Area until the early 2000s.
 Sink was responsible for the design of various DTC and Centennial corporate campuses.

 Sink (as a senior partner of Sink Combs Dethlefs) was commissioned to design the San Jose arena in the early 1990s.
 The arena would stand as Sink's last major project in general.